 Last night, Martin from the Plasticless blog posted a video demonstrating how to boil water in a plastic bottle (the typical #1 PET disposable bottle) and wondered if this practice was safe.
-He, like most of us, had heard that heating food in plastic is a no-no, yet he had stumbled upon instructions for… Read the rest
+He, like most of us, had heard that heating food in plastic is a no-no, yet he had stumbled upon instructions… Read the rest

 This was our postage stamp-sized front yard on Saturday.
 Michael and I thought it was pretty.
 But I was concerned that neighbors would report it as a hazard.
 The flowers weeds were over a foot tall and harboring who knows what furry little beings.
 Something had to be done, and I was not ready to pull it up and start our veggie garden.

 I decided to just mow the weeds and leave some green.
 But we don’t own a lawn mower.
 Remembering my success with the Craiglist crockpot, I once again subscribed to a Craislist search, this time for “push mower.”
 But after several weeks without success, I decided to just go ahead and buy a new one.
 Michael, bless his conscientiously frugal heart, talked me out of it.
 “Beth,” he said, “How often do we ever have to mow?
 You’re going to buy a mower for the one time a year when we actually have rain and the plants grow by themselves?”

 He was right.
 Still, I didn’t want to pull up … Read the rest

 As part of the spring cleaning that happened in our house last week, and to rid our space of the germs that have been plaguing us, I decided to wash my pillow.
 In the washing machine.
 And then dry it in the dryer.
 Which turned out to be not such a great idea, actually.
 The (fake plastic) stuffing did a little dance and ended up completely discombobulated.